Mary Jane Watson (2002 film series character): Casting and execution

-Actress Kirsten Dunst was cast as Mary Jane Watson for the 2002 Spider-Man film, with Mary Jane having been cemented in comics lore as Peter Parker's primary love interest by then.
+Actress Kirsten Dunst was cast as Mary Jane for the 2002 Spider-Man film, with Mary Jane having been cemented in comics lore as Peter's primary love interest by then.
 Before director Sam Raimi cast Dunst, he had expressed his interest in casting Alicia Witt.
 Dunst decided to audition after learning Tobey Maguire had been cast as Peter Parker/Spider-Man, feeling the film would have a more independent feel.
 Dunst earned the role a month before shooting in an audition in Berlin.
 In the first two films in the trilogy, Dunst wore a red wig for the part, dying part of her hair in the first film, before dying her full head of blond hair red for the third film.
 Dunst was also allegedly asked to change her teeth for the films, a demand that she refused.
 She also declined to do certain stunts in the films.

 The set-up for Spider-Man and Mary Jane's famous "upside-down kiss" involved several rain-machines at the studio lot, and saw some difficulty as Maguire was hung upside down with water pouring into his nostrils.
 To achieve the look of Mary Jane pulling Spider-Man's mask down, Dunst was described by Sam Raimi as "doing some hand trickery" as the mask was not pliable in those conditions.

+Kirsten Dunst in 2006.
+For the first and second films, she wore a red wig to play Mary Jane; for the third film, she dyed her blonde hair red.

 Having initially signed on for three Spider-Man films, Dunst said that she would consider doing a fourth, but only if Raimi and Maguire also returned.
 In January 2010, it was announced that the fourth film was cancelled and that the Spider-Man film series would be restarted, and therefore dropping the trio from the franchise.
-Storyboard artist Jeffrey Henderson, who worked on the fourth Spider-Man film before the project's cancellation, disclosed in November 2022 that the fourth film would have established that Mary Jane had been "let go" by Peter Parker, leading him to now deeply enjoy being Spider-Man.
+Storyboard artist Jeffrey Henderson, who worked on the fourth Spider-Man film before the project's cancellation, disclosed in November 2022 that the fourth film would have depicted Mary Jane being "let go" by Peter to enable him to focus on being Spider-Man.

-In 2021, while attending a screening of her latest film The Power of the Dog, Dunst expressed openness to reprising her role as Mary Jane in regards to rumors of her appeance in the Marvel Cinematic Universe (MCU) film Spider-Man: No Way Home: "I would do it.
+In 2021, while attending a screening of her film The Power of the Dog, Dunst expressed openness to reprising her role as Mary Jane in regards to rumors of her appearance in the Marvel Cinematic Universe (MCU) film Spider-Man: No Way Home: "I would do it.
 Why not?
 That would be fun.
 I would never say no to something like that".
 No Way Home screenwriters Erik Sommers and Chris McKenna wrote at various points versions of the film's story that included Mary Jane, alongside appearances of Sally Field's Aunt May and Emma Stone's Gwen Stacy, but Sommers and McKenna ultimately concluded that the story felt already overstuffed, ultimately choosing Zendaya's Michelle "MJ" Jones and Marisa Tomei's Aunt May to be the only female characters in the film with significant screen time.